 9. Utilize Promotions and Discounts

-When it comes to paid lead sources you’ll want to work with any lead that can bring a positive return.
+When using paid lead sources you’ll want to work with any lead that can bring a positive return.
 To get to that point you have to do quite a bit of testing which is going to require an investment of marketing funds.
 The best way to test services is to get started with a discount or free lead promotion.
 I suggest you test at least 50 leads from each service before making a go or stop decision and these promotions can make that testing period considerably cheaper.